Chrasmus/SDCN_Dec17_T1_P4_Advanced_Lane_Finding/README.md

 ![alt text][polynomials]

-If the results from the previous frame were good, then the data are reused to calculate the polynomials in the next frame.
+If the results from the previous frame are good, then the data are reused to calculate the polynomials in the next frame.
 The function `skip_sliding(...)` in code cell no. 18 is used for this purpose.
 The switch between using `slide_windows(...)` and `skip_sliding(...)` takes place in the central function `process_one_image(...)` in code cell no. 28, where the purpose is to recalculate the lines, if the previous result are bad.
 I use a `Class Line()` to hold different parameters for each of the two lines, as this is far easier to handle than using an `global vars` approach (see code cell no. 25).